jksemple/JobQueues/README.md

 This library allows jobs to be run in a background thread/task on ESP32.
 It uses FreeRTOS to run the single background task and one or more queues to pass jobs to it.
-If multiple queues are setup jobs are executed in queue order so jobs in the first added queue will all be executed before any in the second queue etc.
+If multiple queues are setup jobs are executed in queue creation order so jobs in the first added queue will all be executed before any in the second queue etc.
 If a job were added to, say, the empty first queue it would be executed when the current job (say from the second queue) has finished.
 Execution would then resume with the rest of the second queue.
 Only one job runs at any time across all the queues.
 This ensures that scarce resources such as local disk, sensors and remote services won't suffer from contention problems without them having been locked (which is unnecessary complication for most use cases).